 2. The Model Maintainability Dashboard is a model design dashboard that displays maintainability metrics.
 To open the Model Maintainability Dashboard, use one of these approaches:

-On the Project tab, click Model Design Dashboard.
+On the Project tab, in the Tools section, click Model Design Dashboard.

 Open a model in the project and, in the Apps gallery, click Model Design Dashboard.